Counting Drinfeld modules with prescribed local conditions: Counting Drinfeld Modules

-is said to have \emph{stable reduction of rank $s$} at a prime ideal $\p\subseteq \mcA$ if $s=\max\{i : \ord_\p(g_i)=0\}$ and the $g_i$ are all integral in $\mcA_\p$ (i.e. $v_\p(g_i)\geq 0$ for all $1\leq i\leq r$).
-We simply say that the Drinfeld module $\phi$ has \emph{stable reduction} at the prime ideal $\p$ if it is stable of any rank; otherwise we say that $\phi$ has \emph{unstable reduction} at $\p$.
-We say that the Drinfeld module $\phi$ has \emph{good reduction} at the prime ideal $\p$ if it has stable reduction of rank $r$; otherwise we say that $\phi$ has \emph{bad reduction} at $\p$. \end{definition}
+is said to have \textbf{stable reduction of rank $s$} at $\p$ if $s=\max\{i : \ord_\p(g_i)=0\}$.
+We simply say that the Drinfeld module $\phi$ has \textbf{stable reduction} at the prime ideal $\p$ if it is stable of any rank; otherwise we say that $\phi$ has \textbf{unstable reduction} at $\p$.
+We say that the Drinfeld module $\phi$ has \textbf{good reduction} at the prime ideal $\p$ if it has stable reduction of rank $r$; otherwise we say that $\phi$ has \textbf{bad reduction} at $\p$. \end{definition}

-\begin{theorem} Let $\mcL$ be one of the local conditions in Table \ref{tab:LocalConditions} and let $\p\subseteq \F_q[T]$ be a prime ideal of norm $N(\p)$.
-Then the number of rank $r$ Drinfeld $\F_q[T]$-modules over $\F_q(T)$ with reduction type $\mcL$ at the prime ideal $\p$ and with height equal to the positive integer $b$ is
+\begin{theorem} Let $\mcL$ be one of the local conditions in Table \ref{tab:LocalConditions}, and let $\p\subseteq \F_q[T]$ be a prime ideal of norm $N(\p)$.
+Then the number of isomorphism classes of rank $r$ Drinfeld $\F_q[T]$-modules over $\F_q(T)$ with reduction type $\mcL$ at the prime ideal $\p$, and with height equal to the positive integer $b$, is